openvinotoolkit/openvino/docs/install_guides/configurations-header.md

 @endsphinxdirective

-After you have installed Intel® Distribution of OpenVINO™ toolkit, you may also need do some additional configurations for your device to work with OpenVINO.
+After you have installed OpenVINO™ Runtime, you may also need do some additional configurations for your device to work with OpenVINO™.
 See the following pages:

 * [Configurations for GPU](configurations-for-intel-gpu.md)
 * [Configurations for NCS2](configurations-for-ncs2.md)